grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

 ### Before you begin

-- Ensure you are running the v1.4.0 release of the Cortex Helm chart.
+- Ensure that you are running the v1.4.0 release of the Cortex Helm chart.
-- Ensure that you are running ingesters using StatefulSets.
+- Ensure that you are running ingesters using a Kubernetes StatefulSet.

   In the `values.yaml` file: